8 ways to help you grow your small business

 “Cash free is definitely the future,” Samantha says.
 “Banks charge more for cash and cheque deposits plus it costs us time as business owners to make the deposit, which is further hindered by the reducing amount of banks and post offices which are accessible.”

-You can make it easy for your customers to pay you using a contactless card, or even their mobile phone.
-Simple mobile payment options like iZettle and Square speed up sales, without the faff of having to give change.
+You can make it easy for your customers to pay you using a contactless card, or simple mobile payment options such as Square, can speed up sales without the faff of having to give change.
 For service-based businesses, encouraging your clients to set up standing orders can save time and money.

 5. Use PR alongside advertising